Manpreet-Singh-MS/Jenkins-Docker/README.md

 Connect to Jenkins shell
 ========================

-Run command: docker exec -it jenkins-blueocean bash -> Non-Root Access
+<code>docker exec -it jenkins-blueocean bash</code> -> Non-Root Access

-Run command: docker exec -it -u 0 {CONTAINER ID} /bin/bash -> Root Access
+<code>docker exec -it -u 0 {CONTAINER ID} /bin/bash</code> -> Root Access

 Python Installation in Jenkins Container
 ========================================

-Python Package does not comes with base image of Jenkins so we required to access the Jenkin shell with Root Access to download the Python Package.
+**__Python Package does not comes with base image of Jenkins so we required to access the Jenkin shell with Root Access to download the Python Package.__**

-#### Following command is to be executed to gain the root access :- ####
+### Following command is to be executed to gain the root access :- ###

-Run command: docker exec -it -u 0 {CONTAINER ID} /bin/bash to open an interactive terminal within the Docker Container as root (user 0).
+<code>docker exec -it -u 0 {CONTAINER ID} /bin/bash to open an interactive terminal within the Docker Container as root (user 0).</code>

-Run command: apt-get update and apt-get install python3 and apt-get install python3-pip to install Python3 and pip within the Docker container.
+<code>apt-get update and apt-get install python3 and apt-get install python3-pip to install Python3 and pip within the Docker container.</code>